jappeace/jappeaceApplication/content/learned-aruba-rental.md

 because unless if you're straight at the beach, tourists are going to have to rent a car anyway.

+One wild guess I made is that knowing skilled people is something which is difficult for most who start on aruba.
+I got incredibly lucky with that considering my parents had already sifted to so many contractors.
+I was for example able to hire a [local carpenter](https://www.facebook.com/steigerhoutaruba/) to clear up the entire kitchen for a third of the price I would've had to pay if I let euro-kitchen ship it in from europe.
+And it looks better as well!
+The entire house is now in this scaffolding wood stile, giving a robust and cozy style.

+I also learned that people who are good at one job, my suck if you let them do a slightly different job.
+For example the guy who put in the tiles and build the wall (cesar) and the tiling around the pool.
+Both great jobs, but then I let him install a shower, and he sort of flipped around the faucet upside down.

 However i already had arranged financing trough a private loan.